affankingkhan/TheWalkingSchoolBus/docs/README.txt

 1) What is Android?
 It is an open-sourced operating system that is used primarily on mobile devices, such as cell phones and tablets.
-It is a Linux kernel-based system that&#39;s been equipped with rich components that allows developers to create and run apps that can perform both basic and advanced functions.
+It is a Linux kernel-based system that&#39;s been equipped with rich components that allow developers to create and run apps that can perform both basic and advanced functions.
 2) What Is the Google Android SDK?
 The Google Android SDK is a toolset that developers need in order to write apps on